Georgia Septic Tank Regulations — Chapter 511-3-1, Rule .05

 Gray Water Bonus Capacity

-If the development includes a gray water reuse system (e.g., reclaimed water for landscape irrigation), Georgia rules add a capacity bonus to the septic tank for each bedroom over 4:
+If a development uses gray water for things like watering plants, Georgia adds extra capacity to the septic tank for each bedroom over four:

 Permit Process — County Environmental Health